Corporate Governance

 Initiatives to date

-2018 Reviewed the remuneration system and implemented short-term performance-linked remuneration* and medium-to long-term performance-linked remuneration (PSU: Performance Share Unit)
+2018 Reviewed the remuneration system and implemented short-term performance-linked remuneration*1 and medium-to long-term performance-linked remuneration (PSU: Performance Share Unit)

 2020 As the Company worked towards structural reform, increased the short-term performance-linked remuneration ratio, and introduced total shareholder return to the system of medium-to long-term performance-linked remuneration

-2021 Introduced SDGs evaluation to short-term performance-linked remuneration, and restricted stock units (RSU) to medium-to long-term performance-linked remuneration
+• Introduced restricted stock units (RSU) to medium-to-long-term performance-linked remuneration

 • Abolished the reappointment of directors as a method of deciding individual remuneration